A Lonely Night

-"A Lonely Night" is a song by Canadian singer the Weeknd from his third studio album Starboy (2016).
+"A Lonely Night" is a song by Canadian singer-songwriter the Weeknd from his third studio album Starboy (2016).
 It was written by the Weeknd, Peter Svensson, Savan Kotecha, Belly, DaHeala, and produced by Ali Payami and Max Martin.
 The song was the subject of a copyright infringement lawsuit.

 Composition

 "A Lonely Night" is a post-disco inspired electro-funk song with a prominent staccato bassline and a drum beat reminiscent of that used on Michael Jackson's "Billie Jean".
 It is composed in the key of G minor.

 Lyrically, the song is a warning against a woman getting too attached in a relationship.
 Where he states "There’s nothing between us".
 Making connections to the album's reoccurring theme of teetering on the verge of greatness but being held back by loneliness and the need for a relationship.

 Critical reception

 The song was well received by music critics, with many complimenting the song's catchiness, production and the Weeknd's throwback sound inspired by Michael Jackson.
 Kirsten Spruch from baeblemusic.com named it "Song of the Day" on November 29, 2016, saying that "The bubbly synth-basses and catchy chorus make for a song you can't not dance to."